GrigoreMihai/docs-gitbook-cmp/docs/cloud-analytics/gke-cost-analytics.md

 ## Current Limitations

 * GKE Reports will only show data from the day that all of the steps were completed.
-We may be able to load historical data upon request (i.e. “backfill”).
+We may be able to load historical data upon request (i.e. "backfill").
 Please contact support to file a backfill request.
-* If you did not have “GKE Usage Metering” enabled until now, we will not be able to show historical data for GKE reports.
+* If you did not have "GKE Usage Metering" enabled until now, we will not be able to show historical data for GKE reports.
 * It will take a few hours from the moment you complete all steps until you will be able to use GKE Reports in Cloud Analytics.
 Usually, this process will take around 4 hours.
 * GKE reports are not compatible with some of the dimensions.
-For example, you will not be able to create a report that is based on the “GKE Cluster” field and the “Zone” field.
+For example, you will not be able to create a report that is based on the "GKE Cluster" field and the "Zone" field.
 You also cannot combine both Google Cloud Labels and GKE Labels in the same report.